Mohammad Sharif Saiidi: Poetry

 Saiidi began poetry in childhood.
 By staying in Iran, he gained a deeper acquaintance with literature, especially poetry.
 His first poems were published in 1989 in the Hablollah journal in Tehran.
 By sending the first poem to this journal, he obtained the permanent membership of the Poetry section of the journal and continued to publish his poems thereafter.
-At that time, Hablollah was the best Afghanistani refugee journal in Iran and had a great reputation and credibility.
+At that time, Hablollah was the best Afghan refugee journal in Iran and had a great reputation and credibility.

 It was during that time that Saiidi’s poem found its way to Iranian media.
 His first poems were published in poetry section of Etela’at Haftagi journal, which gave rise to his status and encouraged him to continue.

 In those years he became familiar with the literary associations of Isfahan.
 He joined the Saba Poetry Association headed by Tabar Esfahani, which gave him the opportunity to know more about Ode and classic poetry.
 He left Saba because he found it limited to the classical poetry and joined the poetry recital sessions of Association of Poets of Isfahan in the library of Chaharbagh.
 In these sessions, more than a hundred classic and modern poets gathered for poetry readings and poetry critique.
 One of the Iranians’ famous Sonneteer, Saeeid Biyabanaki, emerged from such gatherings.
 Biyabanaki has commented about Sharif Saiidi’s presence in the Association of Poets of Isfahan that ‘when Saiidi goes starts reciting his poem on the microphone, all poets hold their breath’ (Farkhar Journal with a special issue for Mohammad Sharif Saiidi).

 During his four-year stay in Isfahan, Saiidi compiled a collection of his poems.
 The collection was stolen in 1990 in a terminal in Tehran.
 The thief was a soldier who thought to have stolen a bag with valuables and money, which was in reality Saiidi’s first collection of poems.
 Some of poems of this collection had already been published in journals of Hablollah and Etela’at Haftegi.